Progress on COVID and economy under Biden, but disunion haunts U.S. on its 245th birthday

 DIFFERENT PROBLEMS

 But the economy is far from back to normal, with 7 million fewer jobs than it had in February 2020, before the pandemic.
-Meanwhile some businesses are having trouble hiring the employees they need, as workers struggling with childcare or worried about illness choose to stay home.
+Meanwhile some businesses are having trouble hiring the employees they need, as workers struggling with childcare or worried about illness choose to stay home here.

 Vanderbilt University historian Thomas Alan Schwartz noted the country’s challenges had changed since the tumultuous tenure of former President Donald Trump.